UW-GAC/QCpipeline/README.txt

 Check output to make sure creation was successful and all checks were passed Pay attention to sections marked "MANUAL REVIEW"

+Quality score will only be included in "xy" file if raw_qCol is not NA.

 13-15) Gender check (heterozygosity and mean intensity)
 > gender_check.py --email user@uw.edu gender.config